Dazaifu shrine - Fukuoka Travel Guide

 Yanagawa river cruise

 There’s no other city like Fukuoka.
 It’s clean and rich with natural beauty.
-We suggest you book this tour and cruise along the Yanagawa River, stroll around its historical places, shop at Tosu Premium Outlets, and indulge an unagi afterwards.
-This tour is inclusive of lunch and snacks, guide, admission fees, and transportation.
+We suggest you book this tour to cruise along the Yanagawa River, stroll through its historic sites, shop at the Tosu Premium Outlets, and enjoy unagi afterward.
+This tour includes lunch and snacks, a guide, admission fees, and transportation.

 Book this tour